IELTS Speaking Samples and Answers

 A. Ahh!
-Well.
-Basically, I come from a village which is located on the outskirts of the city centre Trichy.
-I was born there but not brought up there but still if I have to say what kind of place is it then the first thing that would come in my mind it that it is a picturesque place.
-Wherever you turn around you could see lush green paddy vegetation and sugarcane field and people over there are really much friendly than here in the city.
+Well, I come from a village which is located on the outskirts of the city centre "Trichy" in India.
+I was born there and spent my childhood in this village.
+Afterwards, I moved to a city with my family.
+Still, if I have to say what kind of place it is then the first thing that would come to my mind is that it is a picturesque village.
+Wherever you turn around you can see lush green paddy vegetation and sugar cane fields and people over there are very friendly and lead a much simpler life.
 I could figure out the exact difference since I have been in both places.

-Then, yes, the environment.
-I could feel the fresh air there, there is no traffic congestion, no pollution and the life is simple there.
+Then, yes, the environment is much better there.
+Fresh air, virtually no traffic congestion, no pollution and fresh fruits and vegetables are abundant in this village.
 On the whole, it is an excellent place to live in.

-Q. What’s the most interesting part of your home area?
+Q. What’s the most interesting part of your home town/village?

-Q. What kind of jobs do the people in your town/village do?
+Q. What kind of jobs do the people in your home town/village have?

-Q. What changes would you like to make to your hometown?
+Q. What changes would you like to make to your home town/village?

 Describe an interesting phone conversation you had with someone.